 My best mate and I journeyed down to Wilsons Prom on a Thursday afternoon to catch some perfect new moon, clear conditions for astrophotography and to explore a new area of the park I hadn’t yet visited – known as ‘The Big Drift’.
 I had heard of these massive sand dunes within Wilsons Prom National Park and had seen some incredible shots and knew it would be a great spot for some night photography.

-Once it was dark enough, we ventured back out and after getting lost for a short time, running into a couple Deer and some wombats, we found our way back out onto the dunes and setup.
-We spent the next 3-4 hours out on amongst the dunes, drinking whiskey, pondering the infinite size of space and snapping some impressive Milky Way shots.
-A night very well spent – can’t beat it.
+Once it was dark enough, we ventured back out and after getting lost for a short time, running into a couple deer and some wombats, we found our way back out onto the dunes and set up our equipment.
+We spent the next three to four hours out amongst the dunes, drinking whiskey, pondering the infinite size of space and snapping some impressive Milky Way shots.
+A night very well spent.

 How To Get There